Table of Contents

 You will also find amplifiers that are 2 x 25W, 2 x 5W.

 Overall, this is my favorite digital piano currently available.
-With a solid speaker system, fantastic key-action, and great polyphony, it’s hard to compete with the FP-90X.
+With a solid speaker system, fantastic key-action, and great polyphony, it’s hard to compete with the FP-90X as a stage piano.

 On the downside, this is an expensive digital piano.

 Nearing the end of our list of the best digital pianos, we feature the Kawai CA59 console style digital piano.

 The build of this is extremely impressive and the CA59 is a very powerful digital piano.

 From a young age, I have always enjoyed Kawai digital pianos.
 The CA59 is one of the very best digital pianos that Kawai makes and this is of no surprise.